-Dominion on Monday announced the sale of nearly all of its U.S. onshore exploration and production (E&P) properties in a two-way deal that will send its Permian Basin, Antrim Shale and Black Warrior Basin operations to Loews Corp. for $4.025 billion and its Rocky Mountain, Gulf Coast, San Juan Basin and South Louisiana assets to XTO Energy for $2.5 billion.
+Dominion last week sold nearly all of its U.S. onshore exploration and production (E&P) properties in a two-way deal that will send its Permian Basin, Antrim Shale and Black Warrior Basin operations to Loews Corp. for $4.025 billion and its Rocky Mountain, Gulf Coast, San Juan Basin and South Louisiana assets to XTO Energy for $2.5 billion.
 Together, the operations held 3.51 Tcfe of proved reserves at year-end 2006.

 Loews will add about 2.5 Tcfe to its reserves base; XTO will add more than 1 Tcfe.
 Closing on both sales is expected to occur in August.